Click an icon above to rate this movie

-Do you have news, reviews or comments for 'Shazam!'?
+Do you have a review or comment for 'Shazam!'?

 Highest chart position: 1

 1st May 2019

 Avengers: Endgame was always going to open big, and on its 4 day opening weekend, including Thursday previews, the film gains the top opening weekend in the UK beating Spectre who gained it in 2015.

 The latest Marvel movie, and end of this phase of the Marvel Cinematic Universe, took a gigantic £43.4 million on its debut weeekend.

 Spectre in 2015 took the title with a 7 day opening, Monday - Sunday, so this is actually more impressive.